-The Tax Revolution Institute (TRI) is a non-partisan, non-profit organization committed to researching and developing innovative, voluntary tax solutions to promote transparency, accountability & integrity in the delivery of public services in the U.S.
+The Tax Revolution Institute (TRI) is a non-partisan, non-profit organization committed to researching and developing ways to replace compulsion with compassion in the provision of public services in the U.S.

 TRI will expose and explain how the coerciveness of our current method of funding government lies at the root of some of its greatest flaws – such as waste, inefficiency, incompetence, corruption and even the complication of the tax code and its inhumane enforcement by the IRS.
 We will provide information about organizations that do the work of government more effectively and efficiently than the government, and about voluntary means of funding and providing the programs and services that our communities need.
 We educate the American public on where and how they might more effectively spend their tax dollars, and support both grassroots organizations and policymakers in changing the tax system to allow them to do just that.